Auditor Faults University Of Missouri System For Handling Of Leader's Exit, Bonus Pay

 Tuition at the University of Missouri did not rise for most students last year, as part of a deal made with state leaders over an increase in funding.
 But with a new governor looking to cut the state's higher education budget, some now say tuition hikes will result.

-The official audit includes the university system's response.
-It says in part, "Nothing in the System's plan violates the state constitution or gives any reasonable appearance of doing so."
+The official audit includes the university system's response, which says in part: "Nothing in the System's plan violates the state constitution or gives any reasonable appearance of doing so."
 The system also refers to some of the laws cited by the state auditor as being written with either the general assembly or a municipality — not the university system — in mind.

 The system defended its handling of bonus pay, stating that the criteria it uses to judge job performance are "quantifiable" or "otherwise objective."
 To that, the auditor replied in a comment of her own, "Our review of the documentation determined the measurement criteria in place are almost entirely subjective."